 - You must attend the scheduled Training session at Literacy Network before the semester begins; if you are unable to attend, please understand we give preference to applicants who are able to attend the scheduled training.

 - Reliable transportation is required of all tutors.
 (If you are planning to take a bus to/from your tutoring sessions, please research your route ahead of time to be sure you understand the commute you are committing to.)

-- You must attend EVERY WEEK during the semester; no more than two absences is permitted.
+- You must attend EVERY WEEK during the semester; no more than two absences are permitted.

-Volunteers tutor during the following sessions (classes); if a session for the semester you're applying is full, you will be added to the waiting list.
+Weekly SCALE classes are below; if a class for the semester you’re applying is full, you will be added to the waiting list.

 - Tuesday nights, 6:00-8:00pm at Hawthorne Library (2707 E. Washington Ave.)